AmalPanickassery/Ubuntu_NAS_Security_Project/documentation/hardening.md

 6. Securing Samba

 ## Documenting the base system
-The base system was documented () by recording the version and kernel of Ubuntu Server that was utilized, services that are running, open ports and the default UFW configuration.
+The base system was documented (security_baseline.md) by recording the version and kernel of Ubuntu Server that was utilized, services that are running, open ports and the default UFW configuration.

 ## Updating the system
+- Using the ***sudo apt update*** command, the list of available software packages was updated.
+These updates were then installed using the ***sudo apt upgrade*** command.
+- The command ***sudo apt autoremove*** was used to remove packages that were automatically installed as dependencies but are no longer required.

+## Removal of Unnecessary Packages and Services
+- The ***apt-mark showmanual*** command was run to display all the explicitly installed packages.
+- All of these packages are essential and hence should not be removed.
+- The services whose utility required investigation in <link to security baseline> are mentioned below: